How to Plant

 - Remove and discard grass and weeds in a 4-foot-wide circle.

-- Dig your hole 4 feet wide and 8 to 10 inches deep.
+- Dig a wide, shallow hole 4 feet wide and only as deep as the rootball from the root flare to the bottommost roots.
 Score the sides of the hole so the hole is not smooth.

 The key to growing healthy and beautiful trees is directly related to the amount of care your newly-planted trees receive.
 Although caring for your trees does require scheduled attention by you, it is not difficult or demanding work.
 Please take care of your trees so that they may provide years of shade and beauty.
 Learn more about watering and mulching.